SoftBank-backed PayPay valued at $12.7 billion in Nasdaq debut as shares jump

 "With new listings being priced lower to offer after-market appeal, it increasingly looks we are in an IPO 'buyers' market' where companies aim for stable debuts and a positive launch story," said IPOX Research Associate Lukas Muehlbauer.

-"While initial low pricing can mean the company leaves money on the table, it can help create positive aftermarket momentum and build support for future secondary offerings, which will be in the interest of selling owner SoftBank."
+"While initial low pricing can mean the company leaves money on the table, it can help create positive aftermarket momentum."

 PayPay marks the first U.S. listing of a SoftBank majority investment since the blockbuster 2023 IPO of chip designer Arm.